Bhaktisiddhanta Sarasvati: Religious practice

 After receiving the bhagarati initiation, Siddhanta Sarasvati went on a pilgrimage of India's holy places.
-He first stayed for a year in Jagannath Puri, and in 1904 travelled to South India, where he explored various branches of Hinduism, in particular the ancient and vibrant Vaishnava Shri and Madhva sampradayas, collecting materials for a new Vaishnava encyclopaedia.
+He first stayed for a year in Jagannath Puri, and in 1904 travelled to South India, where he explored various branches of Hinduism, in particular the Vaishnava Shri and Madhva sampradayas, collecting materials for a new Vaishnava encyclopaedia.
 He finally settled in Mayapur, 130 km north of Calcutta, where Bhaktivinoda had acquired a plot of land at the place at which, according to Bhaktivinoda's research, Chaitanya Mahaprabhu was born in 1486.
 At that time, Bhaktivinoda added the prefix "bhakti" (meaning "devotion") to Siddhanta Sarasvati, acknowledging his proficiency in Vaishnava studies.

 Starting from 1905, Bhaktisiddhanta Saraswati Prabhupāda began to deliver public discourses on the philosophy and practice of Chaitanya Vaishnavism, gathering a following of educated young Bengalis, some of whom became his students.
-While assisting Bhaktivinoda in his developing project in Mayapur, Bhaktisiddhanta vowed to recite one billion names of Radha (Hara) and Krishna – which took nearly ten years to complete – thus committing himself to the lifelong practice of meditation on the Hare Krishna mantra taught to him first by his father and then by his guru.
-The aural meditation on Krishna's names done either individually (japa) or collectively (kirtana) became a pivotal theme in Bhaktisiddhanta's teachings and personal practice.
+While assisting Bhaktivinoda in his developing project in Mayapur, Bhaktisiddhanta vowed to recite one billion names of Radha (Hara) and Krishna – which took nearly ten years to complete – thus committing himself to the lifelong practice of meditation on the Hare Krishna mantra following the tradition of Gaurakishora Babaji and Bhaktivinoda Thakur.
+The aural meditation on Krishna's names, done either individually (japa) or collectively (kirtana) became a pivotal theme in Bhaktisiddhanta's teachings and personal practice.

-Brahmanas vs. Vaishnavas

-While not feeling in any way "inferior" due to his birth in a comparatively lower kayastha family, Bhaktisiddhanta Prabhupāda soon faced opposition from the orthodox brahmanas of Nabadwip, who maintained that birth in a brahminical family was a necessary criterion for worshiping the images and deities of Vishnu.
-Refusing to submit to caste hierarchies and hereditary rights, instead Bhaktisiddhanta tried to align religious competence with personal character and religious merits.
+Image and conflict

+The birth of Bimala Prasad concurred with the rising influence of the bhadralok community, literally "gentle or respectable people", an affluent class of Bengalis, largely Hindus, who served the British administration in occupations requiring Western education, and proficiency in English and other languages.
+Their attempts to integrate Hinduism with Western philosophy eventually gave rise to a historical period called the Bengali Renaissance, championed by reformists including Rammohan Roy and Swami Vivekananda.
+This trend gradually led to a widespread popularization, both in India and in the West, of Advaita Vedanta, a philosophy of an impersonal, non-dual ultimate reality, with philosopher Swami Vivekananda terming it "the mother of religions".
+Bhaktisiddhanta Sarasvati and his peers viewed the growing popularity of Advaita Vendanta as a threat to the personal conception of god in Achintya Bheda Abheda philosophy, as taught by Chaitayna Mahaprabhu, the founder of Gaudiya Vaishnavism.

+Bhaktisiddhanta was critical of the depiction of Gaudiya Vaishnavism from his contemporaries in British Calcutta, Nabadwip brahmana communities and British viewpoints through the English Christian and Victorian sensibilities.
+In his essay "Real and Apparent," he described the westernized depiction of Radha-Krishna and Chaitanya Mahaprabhu as "a creed which may be suspected of a partiality for sexuality, passivism, childish ceremonial and credulity and which declares all secular effort as utterly powerless".
+Bhaktisiddhanta attributed what he saw as the growing public disapproval of Gaudiya Vaishnavism as aggravated by the prevalently lower social status of local Gaudiya Vaishnavas, as well as by erotic practices of tantrics such as the sahajiyas, who controversially claimed close affiliation with the mainstream Gaudiya school.